Music-Bot-for-Jitsi/Jimmi/docs/ARCHITECTURE.md

 ### Deno

 We use [deno.land](https://deno.land), the evolution of Node.js, as runtime for our TypeScript backend.
-Compared to [Node.js](https://nodejs.org/en/), Deno allows for much greater granularity when it comes to security permissions and has a good *secure-by-default*-ruleset to limit what applications can do if no special permissions given.
+Compared to [Node.js](https://nodejs.org/en/), Deno allows for much greater granularity when it comes to security permissions and has a good *secure-by-default*-rule set to limit what applications can do if no special permissions given.

 ### Svelte